I went on a Brigade, now what? How to help volunteers take what they learned on Brigade and apply it to everyday life.

 Group Reflection |

-Tell a story of a success from your Brigade, either big or small that inspired you and how do you think it will lead to success for the community in the future?
-Keep in mind The Danger of a Single Story which was presented in the Pre-Brigade Curriculum. |
+Tell a success story from your Brigade, either big or small, that inspired you.
+How do you think it will lead to success for the community in the future?
+Keep in mind The Danger of a Single Story, which was presented in the Pre-Brigade Curriculum. |

-Use the Liberating Structure, Appreciative Interviews to guide your group through reflecting on the above question.
+Use the Liberating Structure, Appreciative Interviews, to guide your group through reflecting on the questions above.
 This will take approximately one hour. |

-Dig Deeper: Supplemental Questions
+Digging Deeper: Supplemental Questions

-How can your story be used to share the importance of sustainable development work?
+- How can your story be used to share the importance of sustainable development work?

-What are some ways in which you can expand on your experiences to large groups such as your classmates or student organizations?
+- What are some ways in which you can expand on your experiences to large groups such as your classmates or student organizations?